Eugenius Birch: Piers

-On his return to England from India, Birch brought his global experiences to bear on the developing English fascination with seaside holidays, specifically the construction of piers.
-With the railways now allowing easy and cheap access to the seaside, and the known health benefits of clean air, businessmen in coastal towns were competing against each other to create the longest and most ornate piers to attract the greatest number of tourists.
+On his return to England from India, Birch applied his global experiences to the developing trend of seaside holidays in England, specifically the construction of piers.
+With the railways now allowing easy and cheap access to the seaside, and the known health benefits of clean air, businessmen in coastal towns were competing to build long and ornate piers to attract tourists.

 In 1853, a group of Margate businessmen approach Birch to build the first screw-pile pier in Britain.
 In its design and construction, he brought two innovations: firstly, stylistic innovations directly influenced by his travels, and secondly, the adoption of screw blade added to iron piles making for a deeper and far more resilient base support.
 The result was a stylish and resilient Margate Pier, which survived storms and two world wars until it was destroyed by a storm in January 1978.
 The pier's foundations survive to this day, despite direct attempts at demolition.

 The Margate pier led to a series of new commissions, which eventually ran to 14 piers in total, the most famous of which is the West Pier, Brighton.
 On top of this he designed the piled Royal Netley Hospital pier.
 His effect on pier construction techniques can be measured in the fact that, from 1862 to 1872, 18 new pleasure piers were built, the majority using screw piling.
 His last pier was at Plymouth, opened in the year he died, 1884.

 In the BBC Radio 2 sitcom It Sticks Out Half a Mile (the radio sequel to Dad's Army), Birch is the builder of the fictional Frambourne-on-Sea pier.

 Aquaria

-Alongside his seaside work with piers, Birch was also well-known for his design of aquaria in resort settings, first in Brighton and then in Scarborough.
+Alongside his seaside work with piers, Birch was also well known for his design of aquaria in resort settings, first in Brighton and then in Scarborough.

-Excavation of the site for the Brighton Marine Aquarium began in July 1870; the first brick was laid on 2 February, 1871 and the whole project completed in August 1872.
-The building was 715ft (218 metres) long, with average width of 100ft (30.5 m.).
+Excavation of the site for the Brighton Marine Aquarium began in July 1870; the first brick was laid on 2 February 1871 and the whole project completed in August 1872.
+The building was 715 ft (218 metres) long, with average width of 100 ft (30.5 m.).
 It was built below street level so as not to obstruct the view for residents nearby.
 The principal entrance was opposite the Royal Albion Hotel, at the bottom of the Old Steine.
-Having descended three broad flights of granite steps, the visitor reached the floor of the entrance court, 20ft below the Marine Parade.
+Having descended three broad flights of granite steps, the visitor reached the floor of the entrance court, 20 ft below the Marine Parade.